Training-room_banner

 • How to edit the grid, to create shuffle rules and tielines

-• Tally options: description of the following elements
+• Tally and Router configuration: description of the following elements

 • Control Interfaces